-If you live in one of the postcode areas listed above, you will need to apply for Universal Credit instead of making a new claim for one of the benefits listed above.
+Universal Credit is live in Wokingham Borough.
+That means you will need to apply for Universal Credit instead of making a new claim for one of the benefits listed above.

 If you have a change of circumstances so that you need to re-apply for benefits or tax credits you may have to apply for Universal Credit instead.

 - You are of State Pension age - check your State Pension age on the Gov.uk website

 - You are resident in 'supported exempt accommodation' – e.g. hostels or sheltered housing